peter88213/aeon2yw/docs/usage.md

 ```

+Note: Your custom configuration file does not have to contain all the entries listed above.
+The changed entries are sufficient.

 ## Conversion rules

-The column labels refer to the example timeline "Murder on the Orient Express".
+The column labels refer to timelines based on the "yWriter" template.

--   All events tagged as "Scene" (*) (case sensitive) are converted to regular scenes.
+-   All events with the "Scene" property ticked are converted to regular scenes (*).
--   All events not tagged as "Scene" (*) are converted to "Notes" scenes.
+-   All events with the "Scene" property not ticked are converted to "Notes" scenes (*).
 -   All scenes are placed in a single chapter.
 -   All scenes are sorted chronologically (Note: "BC" is not evaluated).
 -   The scene status is "Outline".
 -	The event title is used as scene title (*).
-- 	The start date is used as scene date/time (*).
+- 	The start date is used as scene date/time, if the start year is 100 or above.
--	Duration and end date are not used.
+-	The scene duration is calculated by the end date, if the start year is 100 or above.
+-	Event tags are converted to scene tags, if any (*).
--   "Descriptions" are used as scene descriptions, if any (*).
+-   "Descriptions" are imported as scene descriptions, if any (*).
 -   "Notes" are used as scene notes, if any (*).
--	"Arcs" are converted to scene tags, if any (*).
 -	"Participants" are imported as characters, if any (*).
+-	"Viewpoints" are imported as viewpoint characters, if any (*).
 -	"Locations" are imported, if any (*).
 -	"Items" are imported, if any (*).